groupby/scrapie/API.md

 would otherwise normally have to do in an ETL type process.

-The [Js.java](src/main/java/com/wp/scrapie/Js.java)  Object is the communication bridge back to the Java world.
+The [Emitter.java](src/main/java/com/wp/scrapie/Emitter.java)  Object is the communication bridge back to the Java world.
 This is the object that fetches the web documents.
-The Js object is put into the JavaScript context as a variable you can access called emitter.
+The Emitter object is put into the JavaScript context as a variable you can access called emitter.
+Whenever you're given a context object, you're getting a wrapped instance of emitter with access to all the parts of the Emitter class that you need, plus some JavaScript wrappings that make closure possible.

-Two other objects are put into the scope.
+Other JavaScript classes and functions are available.

 - [EmitterWrapper.js](src/main/js/EmitterWrapper.js), which wraps the Emitter object to give it some more useful JavaScripty syntax.
 - [FileIterator.js](src/main/js/FileIterator.js), JavaScript backing to a FileLineIterator